llahteinen/notpad/README.md

 Compiles for Windows with MSVC and MinGW.

-Linux or macOS not tested (so far).
+Linux build is tested with GCC 15/16, macOS with Clang.

 ### Requirements